hamstergene/p5/README.md

     # P5CLIENTSPEC=//depot/path/to/client_view_definition.txt
     # P5CLIENTSPEC=/path/to/client_view_definition.txt

-Then do `p4 login` and check whether it works by doing something like `p4 opened` from a workspace folder.
-Seeing a list of opened files, or “File(s) not opened on this client.” message means everything is OK now. `p5` works wherever `p4` works.
+Then do `p4 login` and check whether workspace name has been detected correctly by running `p4 info` from the workspace folder.

 ## Ignoring files with `.p4ignore`